bwoodford/angular-tmdb-prototype/README.md

 # AngularTmdb

+Prototype for learning more about Angular by replicating the TMDB website.

+## NOTES:
+ - Use Node version 16 while running this project.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+ - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.

 ## Development server